Why 24/7 Network Monitoring Is the Silent Guardian of Your Business

 6. Managing User Accounts and Remote Access

 Limit account permissions to the minimum amount necessary for the user to perform their job.
 Only utilize administrator accounts when necessary to make changes to the administration.
-Ensure that only the administrator account has access and each employee has a distinct account with their login information.
-That remote access is only permitted through a Virtual Private Network (VPN).
+Ensure that only the administrator account has access, and each employee has secure remote work for small businesses and a distinct account with their login information.
+Remote access is only permitted through a Virtual Private Network (VPN).
 If at all possible, make your system’s access subject to multi-factor authentication.
 Also, be sure to remove a former employee’s account as soon as they exit the company.

 Since remote work and BYOD policies are the standards for most firms these days, this is even more crucial.
 Implementing these regulations may encourage users to be more lenient with their data, which could put your company at significant risk.
 You must take precautions to preserve the integrity and security of your data, including developing a tight policy restricting access to only what’s required for personnel to do their duties.